michaelkolesidis/uncanny-canyon/script.md

 <!-- What's so special about humans anyway? -->

 *If we are not humans, then why do we enjoy poetry so much?
+If you are human, they why can't you dance?

 *Hey Joe, where you goin' with that gun of your hand?